CA First Time Home Buyer

 You could be pre-qualified for a mortgage to give you an estimate of how much the lender would be willing to lend based on your debts and income.
 As you get closer to buying your home, it would be smart to get a preapproval where we thoroughly examine your finances and confirm in writing the terms.
 If you have a preapproval letter in hand, it’ll make you look more serious to a seller while also giving you an upper hand over other buyers who haven’t taken this step.

-With some much on the table, it is not surprising that first-time home buyer will make mistakes that they later regret.
+With some much on the table, it is not surprising that a CA first-time home buyer will make mistakes that they later regret.
 Here are some of the common mistakes, along with the tips that’ll help you avoid a negative fate.

 - Not budgeting the closing costs

-First Time Home Buyer Renting vs Buying Pros And Cons?
+CA First Time Home Buyer Renting vs Buying Pros And Cons?

-Sacramento First Time Buyer
+CA First Time Home Buyer

 Apart from saving for the down payment, you’ll probably need to budget for the cost required to close your mortgage and it can be significant.
 Normally, closing costs are generally between 2% and 5% of your loan amount.
 The buyer can look around and compare the prices for certain closing expenses, like home inspections, homeowners insurance, and title searches.